Click Image to Enlarge.

 Dr. Bressler-Pettis died on 13 May 1954 in Kissimmee, Florida.
 Part of his remains were interred in the Grant Cemetery in Worth County in his home state of Missouri.
 The other remains were entombed within the Monument of States in honour of his contributions.
 It is worth noting that Kissimmee's ordinance regarding burials and cemeteries had to be amended in order to preserve his remains within the monument.
 On 8 December 2015, the Monument of States was officially listed on the National Register of Historic Places and according to the National Park Service, âthe Kissimmee Monument of States stands as an important example of mid-twentieth century tourism efforts before the large theme parks came to dominate the Florida landscape and attention of visitors.â

-On this day, 28 March 2018, we commemorate 129 years since the birth of Dr. Charles Bressler-Pettis, the 75th anniversary of the unveiling the Monument of States in Kissimmee, Florida, and mark more than two years since its official listing on the National Register of Historic Places.
+On this day, 28 March 2019, we commemorate 130 years since the birth of Dr. Charles Bressler-Pettis, the 76th anniversary of the unveiling the Monument of States in Kissimmee, Florida, and mark more than three years since its official listing on the National Register of Historic Places.